9 Days Tour from Fes - Best Itinerary

 - Accommodation: Standard or luxury (depending on your choice)

-- Take in some sights in Rabat, like the Oudayas Kasbah, the Mausoleum of Mohammed V, Hassan Tower, and more.
+- Discover Rabat, including the Oudayas Kasbah, Mausoleum of Mohammed V, and Hassan Tower

-- Find green oases and old kasbahs in the Dades Valley.
+- Discover green oases and ancient kasbahs in the Dades Valley

 9 Days Desert Tour Itinerary From Fes